** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 APPEND_ALL(a, [5, 6]); - the result is array a = [1, 2, 3, 4, 5, 6]

-INSERT() - Inserts an element to the exact position in the array.
-The existing element on the position of insertion will be shifted to the next position.
-Array size will be increased by one.
+INSERT() - This function inserts an element to the exact position in the array.
+The existing element on the position of insertion will be shifted to the next position and the array size will be increased by one.

 var a = [1, 2, 3, 4];